nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/README.md

   <img alt="E-Commerce Marketplace Data Correlation" title="E-Commerce Marketplace Data Correlation" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/4c73e43f-cd84-4033-9e6d-2d8ff3695fe9" width="750">
 </p>

+> This output shows the correlation coefficient with other variables in the DataFrame correlation_matrix for the E-Commerce marketplace.

 #### 7th Question
 [👆](#outline)
 How is the distribution of geolocation based on latitude and longitude in Brazil?